craigmillard/Alaska-Empire-Index/README.md

 # Juneau Empire Index

 In a facebook group recently an archive of a local paper was published.
-Using the front page of the first page I have put together an OCR tool to see how easy it would be to pull string data from the .pdfs.
+Using the front page of the first page I have put together an OCR tool to see how easy it would be to pull text from the .pdfs.
 I used an online tool to convert the first page from .pdf to .png.
 I also fooled around with the image settings to see how much the results of text extraction would change.

 Nearly the entire implementation comes from small modifications suggested by this post: